The Flakiest Gluten-Free Pie Crust Recipe

 Reader-Tested Variations:

-• Dairy-free tested – Multiple readers had success using Earth Balance.
+• Dairy-free tested – Multiple readers had success using Earth Balance plant-based butter.

 Photos of the dry pie crust ingredients and cutting in the butter with a pastry blender.

-If you are making a top and bottom pie crust, note that you must double this pie crust recipe.
+If you are making a top and bottom pie crust, be sure to double this pie crust recipe.

 Step 1: Combine the gluten-free flour, binder (if needed), and salt in a large bowl.
 Whisk to blend.

 Step 2: Cut cold butter into small cubes and add to the flour.
-Use a pastry cutter or fork to blend until the mixture until it resembles coarse crumbs with pea-sized butter chunks.
+Use a pastry blender or fork to blend until the mixture resembles coarse crumbs with pea-sized butter chunks.
 These butter pieces are key to a flaky texture!

 👀 Sandi Says: If you don’t have a pastry blender, freeze the butter and use a cheese grater to shred the butter into the dry ingredients.